mrakgr/The-Spiral-Language/readme.md

             )
 ```

-I a nutshell, if it find a `V _` then it adds it to the set.
+In a nutshell, if it find a `V _` then it adds it to the set.
 If it finds a function it removes variable with the name of its binding from the set.
 It does it top to bottom so the thing works.

 With this in mind, now it can be revealed what `EnvTerm` is.